jeffmant/jeffmant/README.md

 <p align="center"> Hey.
 I'm Jeff.
 Nice to see you here! ✌🏽 </p>
 <p align="center">
-My mission is to reach, awaken and encourage people to bring their best versions.
-I currently use programming for this.
+My mission is encourage and support people to bring their best versions.
+For now I'm using programming for this.
 </p>

 <p>&nbsp;</p>